MarshTheBacca/BSS-Batch-Manager/README.md

 * datetime
 * zipfile

-You must also have an SSH key for Coulson added to your SSH agent, as password functionality has been removed for simplicity.
+You must have an SSH key for Coulson added to your SSH agent, as password functionality has been removed for simplicity.
+You must also be able to access Coulson, either via local network or via the University VPN.

 The program can be run with `python main.py`